 Meet our Therapy Dog handlers

-Kim Hepple (Buddy’s Handler)
+Kim Hepple (Buddy and Bonnie’s Handler)

 I worked for Hull City Council for ten years as a Sports Development and Community Participation officer.